Methodology FAQs: Our formulas, data sources and eligibility criteria

 • Streaming data providers: List of reporting DSPs

+Go to Data Sources to see provider availability directly in the CONNECT app.
 CONNECT ingests first-party consumption data from thousands of data sources worldwide, including all major U.S. and global digital service providers (DSPs).
-Reporting requirements for DSPs We add providers that register with us and meet our criteria ...
+Reporting ...

 • Data corrections: Report metadata errors